What Is Mulch?

 A garden may use straw, compost, shredded leaves, or grass clippings.

-A drainage area may use stone.
+A drainage area may use stone or another material selected for that specific purpose.

 Choosing mulch depends on: